 The lower anchors and tether anchor cannot be used to secure the seat to the vehicle in booster mode, so this seat needs to be buckled in when there isn’t a child in the seat.

-School Aged Child: 8 years old, 50 lbs, 52 inches tall
+School Aged Child: 8 years old, 50 pounds, 52 inches tall

 At eight, Declan is a pro at using a booster in the car.
 He is well within the stated height and weight limits of the Easy Elite, but has just about outgrown it by shoulder height.